bartpleiter/FPGC6/Documentation/docs/Software/asm.md

 I could create my own syntax highlighting for Sublime Text 3, however its Z80 syntax highlighting is already kinda decent on B32P ASM code.

 ## BCC version
 To allow for assembling code directly from the FPGC/BDOS itself, a special version of the assembler is written in BCC.
 This version lacks several features since its goal is to only assemble the output of BCC.
-It is also more optimized for speed.
+It is also more optimized for speed (the compiler, not the code per sé)